Term Structure Modeling under Volatility Uncertainty: Robust Versions of Classical Term Structures

 The first double integral can be written as

 After some calculations, the second double integral becomes

 Thus, we obtain

-which completes the proof. \end{proof} As in the previous example, the short rate dynamics and the bond prices are very similar to the ones from the traditional Hull-White model \citep*[Subsections 3.3.1, 3.3.2]{brigomercurio2001}.
-The only difference is that the quadratic variation appears in the drift of the short rate and the bond prices.
-Again, we have an affine structure with respect to the short rate and an additional process, depending on the quadratic variation.
-The expressions are consistent with the classical Hull-White model if there is no volatility uncertainty. \begin{rem} The Hull-White model under volatility uncertainty is also analyzed by \citet*{holzermann2021}.
+which leads to the bond prices given above. \end{ex} \begin{rem} The Hull-White model under volatility uncertainty is also analyzed in a previous work \citep*{holzermann2021}.
 The paper shows how to obtain an arbitrage-free term structure in the Hull-White model when there is uncertainty about the volatility.
 In order to achieve this, the structure of the short rate dynamics has to be suitably modified.
 Here we get exactly the same structure. \end{rem}